Overview

 is not limited to, your name, address, social security number, and income.
 We also collect information

-activity, and usage of various services.
+account activity, and usage of various services.

 Parties to Whom the Adviser Discloses Information - “Related Entities”

-For current and former clients,we do not disclose any nonpublic personal information obtained in the
+For current and former clients, we do not disclose any nonpublic personal information obtained in the

 course of business except as required or permitted by law.
 Permitted disclosures include, for instance,